Procedure #3013.2; Rev.: 1 (Effective May 8, 2017)

 - Provide the purchasing card information to the vendor (e.g., account number, expiration date, Card Verification Value [CVV] number).

-- For the “Bill to” address, provide the vendor with the department address (as submitted on the card application).
-Do not use generic campus addresses (e.g., 21 North Park Street).
+- For the “Bill to” address, provide the vendor with the address currently on file with U.S. Bank (typically, as submitted on the card application).
+Do not use generic campus addresses (e.g., 21 N. Park Street).

 - For the “Ship to” address (if the purchase requires a shipment of materials), provide a campus address.
-If the purchase must be shipped off campus, the cardholder must provide a reasonable justification in the supporting documentation.
+If the purchase must be shipped off campus (e.g., shipping to a remote work location), the cardholder must provide a reasonable justification in the supporting documentation.

-- Provide the vendor with the appropriate tax exempt information.
-(Note: UW-Madison is exempt from state sales and use tax for purchases made from vendors in Wisconsin and in other states with which we have treaties).
+- Provide the vendor with the appropriate tax-exempt information.
+(Note: UW–Madison is exempt from state sales and use tax for purchases made from vendors in Wisconsin and in other states with which we have tax treaties.)
+If sales tax is paid in error in an amount greater than $25, contact the vendor to obtain a refund.
+Document the date and action taken on the supporting documentation for the charge.

 - Ask whether the vendor offers educational or governmental rates or discounts.